AvoDerm Natural Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

 - AvoDerm Senior Chicken Meal and Brown Rice (3 stars)

-- AvoDerm Adult Small Breed Chicken Meal and Brown Rice
+- AvoDerm Adult Sm Breed Chicken Meal and Brown Rice

-- AvoDerm Large Breed Adult Chicken Meal and Brown Rice
+- AvoDerm Adult Chicken Meal and Brown Rice (3.5 stars)

-AvoDerm Natural Chicken Meal and Brown Rice Large Breed Adult was selected to represent the others in the line for this review.
+AvoDerm Adult Chicken Meal and Brown Rice was selected to represent the other products in the line for this review.

 AvoDerm Natural Large Breed Adult Formula